webdriverio-community/wdio-mochawesome-reporter/README.md

 * WDIO v5: 4 json files with execution results

 `wdio-mochawesome-reporter` provides a utility function to merge the multiple json files into a single file.
-Follow the steps below to take advantage of the utility.
+You can Follow the steps below to take advantage of the utility.

+### Command line

 1) Create a small node script
 ```javascript